Ezrashaw/snakegame/README.md

   score, change the position to an actual number, don't keep it on 10
 - Fixing terminal resize issues :(
 - Some kind of audio feedback.

-## Instructions for running on bare metal linux

-1. Tell the kernel not to write `prink` messages to the console:
-   `echo 1 > /proc/sys/kernel/printk`
-3. Load the patched console font:
-   `setfont contrib/default16x32-patched.psfu`